powerjg/learning_gem5/part1/cache_config.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 We are going to use the classic caches, instead of :ref:`ruby`, since we are modeling a single CPU system and we don't care about modeling cache coherence.
-We will extend the BaseCache SimObject and configure it for our system.
+We will extend the Cache SimObject and configure it for our system.
-First, we must understand the parameters that are used to configure BaseCache objects.
+First, we must understand the parameters that are used to configure Cache objects.

 .. todo::

-   We should add links to SimObjects like BaseCache that point to the doxygen on gem5's site.
+   We should add links to SimObjects like Cache that point to the doxygen on gem5's site.

-BaseCache
+Cache
 **********************

-The BaseCache SimObject declaration can be found in :file:`src/mem/cache/BaseCache.py`.
+The Cache SimObject declaration can be found in :file:`src/mem/cache/Cache.py`.
 This Python file defines the parameters which you can set of the SimObject.
 Under the hood, when the SimObject is instantiated these parameters are passed to the C++ implementation of the object.
+The ``Cache`` SimObject inherits from the ``BaseCache`` object shown below.

 .. code-block:: python